 What you can expect:

 A written acknowledgement within 3 working days of receiving your complaint unless a full response can be sent to you with 5 working days.

 A detailed, written response as promptly as we can, usually within 20 working days of receipt.
 If for any reason it has not been possible to complete the investigation within this timeframe, we will communicate to you explaining the delay, along with an anticipated date for the completion of the investigation.

-If you are unhappy with the response from the Senior manager you can request your complaint is considered by the Chief Executive of Prime Health, which will be explained in our Stage 1 response letter to you.
+If you are unhappy with the response from the senior manager you can request your complaint be considered by the Chief Executive of Prime Health, which will be explained in our Stage 1 response letter to you.